Focus (German magazine): Profile

 While Focus positioned itself as a news magazine alongside Spiegel, the latter in turn decidedly distanced itself from Focus, dismissively referring to it as the "Munich Illustrated", among other things.
 Both publications differ in their editorial approaches: Spiegel puts an emphasis on complex political, economic and social analysis, whereas Focus, in addition to political reporting, also caters to topics of everyday relevance from the realms of family, health, finances and career.
 However, Spiegel published more articles featuring practical tips, modeled after Focus.
 With comparatively shorter texts, more graphics, more impactful visuals and ranking lists, readers are offered information that is easier to absorb.
 From the beginning, journalism offering practical tips has been an essential element of Focus.
 According to the news magazine's own statements, its target group includes people who "are involved in society, in politics and in their professions, thanks to their active processing of information and especially due to their strong appetite for information".
 When the magazine launched, observers referred to this group as "info elites".
-Focus is generally considered to be in the mainstream civil political spectrum.
+Focus is generally considered to have a bourgeois (i.e. conservative, liberal, non-socialist) political orientation.